Bank of England puts stimulus differences on ice at Carney's first meeting

 "Even those ... members who were pressing earlier this year for an increase in the Bank of England's stock of asset purchases now accept there may be other, more effective, means of delivering monetary stimulus," he said.

-A minority of Bank policymakers had tried unsuccessfully to restart the central bank's bond purchases since November.
+A minority of BoE policymakers had tried unsuccessfully to restart the central bank's bond purchases since November.

 At the July 3-4 meeting, minutes of which were released on Wednesday, they said the economy still needed more help but they were holding fire until the bank had decided whether to provide clearer guidance on future interest rates.

-"Given the already large size of the asset purchase programme, there was merit in pursuing a mixed strategy with regards to the different policy instruments at the Committee's disposal," the minutes summarised them as saying.
+"Given the already large size of the asset purchase program, there was merit in pursuing a mixed strategy with regards to the different policy instruments at the Committee's disposal," the minutes summarized them as saying.

 August's review should shed light on the size and form of additional stimulus, they added.